baldman/pybankreader/docs/formats/index.rst

-Since both ``Account`` and ``AccountItem`` classes use :ref:py:`pybankreader.utils.ProxyMixin` to proxy the access to their internal records, you can still use the dot syntax to access their fields, like this::
+Since both ``Account`` and ``AccountItem`` classes use :py:class:`pybankreader.utils.ProxyMixin` to proxy the access to their internal records, you can still use the dot syntax to access their fields, like this::

     for account in report.data: